Cutbert1/vegetable-farm/README.md

 ![lucid chart](./assets/readme-images/lucidchart.jpg)
 ## Features
 ### Existing Features
-* #### Error handling:
+#### Error handling:

-Input must be integers
+   * Input must be integers

-Input must be 13 values separated with commas
+   * Input must be 13 values separated with commas

-* Trade worksheet is updated when valid record is entered
+* Trade worksheet updated when valid record is entered

-* Excess is calculated and worksheet updated
+* Excess calculated and worksheet updated

-* Harvest and forecast is calculated and worksheet updated
+* Harvest forecast calculated and worksheet updated

+* Next day harvest forecast printed to terminal

 ### Future Features

+* Convert vegetable to be weighed in tonnes

+* Forecast harvest numbers for a longer period

 ## Validation Testing
 Manually tested this project by passing the code through a [PEP8 Python Linter](https://pep8ci.herokuapp.com/) and confirmed there are no Warning or Error.